nv-legate/legate.core/README.md

 The Legate Jupyter kernel is configured according to the command line arguments provided at install time.
-Standard `legate` options for Core, Memory, and Mult-node configuration may  provided, as well as a name for the kernel:
+Standard `legate` options for Core, Memory, and Mult-node configuration may be  provided, as well as a name for the kernel:
 ```
 legate-jupyter --name legate_cpus_2 --cpus 2
 ```